bioinfo-pf-curie/mpiSORT/README.md

 !!!!!
 THIS PROGRAM NEEDS A LOW LATENCY NETWORK !!!! <br />
 !!!!!
 THIS PROGRAM NEEDS A PARALLEL FILE SYSTEM !!!!

+But for small data samples a normal network and a  network file system can do the job.

 Contact us if you need information.

 Input Data:
 ----------